rubys/bootstrap/bylaws.md

 ### Section 8.4 Specific Authorization
-Any indemnification under Section 8.1 or 8.2 of this Article VIII (unless ordered by a court) shall be made by the Foundation only as authorized in the specific case upon a determination that indemnification of any person described in said Sections is proper in the circumstances because he or she has met the applicable standard of conduct set forth in said Sections.
+Any indemnification under Section 8.1 or 8.2 of this Article VIII (unless ordered by a court) shall be made by the $FOUNDATION only as authorized in the specific case upon a determination that indemnification of any person described in said Sections is proper in the circumstances because he or she has met the applicable standard of conduct set forth in said Sections.
 Such determination shall be made by a majority vote of a such Directors who were not